 Apr.
 20: I will be giving a tutorial "Mining Dynamic Networks with Generative Models" at SDM 2021 along with Jimmy Foulds on May 1.
 Tutorial materials and additional information

-Creation of statistical models and efficient inference procedures for discrete-time and continuous-time dynamic network data, particularly social network data (supported by the National Science Foundation and National Geospatial Intelligence Agency through NSF grants IIS-1755824, DMS-1830412, and CAREER award: IIS-2047955)
+Creation of statistical models and efficient inference procedures for discrete-time and continuous-time dynamic network data, particularly social network data (supported by NSF CAREER award IIS-2318751 and previously by NSF grants IIS-1755824 and DMS-1830412)

-Prediction of survival times for kidney transplants by integrating high-dimensional survival analysis and network models with biological models of immunogenicity (supported by the National Library of Medicine and the National Science Foundation through NIH grant R01LM013311)
+Prediction of survival times for kidney transplants by integrating high-dimensional survival analysis and network models with biological models of immunogenicity (supported by the by NIH grant R01LM013311)

-Prediction of students' performance and mental workload levels using clickstream and wearable data analytics (supported by the National Science Foundation through NSF grant EEC-2025088)
+Prediction of students' performance and mental workload levels using clickstream and wearable data analytics (supported by NSF grant EEC-2025088)